psturm-swift/SwiftySignals/README.md

 As soon you connect a function to a signal, your function will get the last fired message, if the signal has been fired previously.

 ### Manual disconnect the receiver from the signal
 The `then(on:call:)` function returns a so called slot.
-The slot allows you to unsubscribe from the signal manually.
+By invaliding the slot, you can unsubscribe from the signal manually.

 	let slot = TemperatureSensor.shared
 	                .signalTemperature
 	                .fired
 	                .then(
 	                    on: self,
 	                    call: TemperatureVC.newTemperatureArrived
 	                )

-	slot.unsubscribe() // Disconnect the receiver
+	slot.invalidate() // Disconnect the receiver

 ### Connecting closures to a signal
 Alternatively you could connect a closure instead of an instance method to the signal.
 However, also in this case you need a receiver object to determine the lifetime of the subscription.
 This receiver object is given along with the message to your closure: